Experience Astronomy

 It’s hard for us to get away from the light pollution and houses that block our view at night.
 But we made regular use of the online planetarium recommended for the observation assignments.
 The kids also spent a lot of time identifying constellations any time we were outside and it was a clear night.
 That worked well for us.
 My kids have learned a lot.
 I catch them telling other people about constellations whenever we’re outside at night.

-A few of the things your child will learn…
+A few of the things your student will learn…

 I loved getting outside with my son and doing the observation activities.
 The videos always had something that we really related well to and could remember even beyond test.
 And I really enjoyed the teaching on classic mythology—it’s something Christian curricula is often afraid to touch, but it opened up lots of good discussion about worldview.